|

 These first three questions help you get in touch with YOUR feelings, emotions, concerns, and reactions (NOT your mates).
 They also help you focus on what exactly it is that is causing your hurt.

+1. What happened?
 What was the offense that continues to bother you?
 Be specific and give as much detail as you can.
 (You might want to actually write it out in a private journal.)

+2. How did I feel?
 What were my emotions: Disappointment?
 Hurt?
 Do you feel angry or resentful?
 Did it cause you to be lonely or maybe even a bit depressed?

+3. How did I react?
 Did you get angry?
 Pout?
 Refuse to talk about it?
 Pull inward and disconnect?
 Watch TV?
 Go to the computer or video games?
 Go shopping?
 Eat?

 The next three questions move toward reconciliation.
 They involve some very spiritual-sounding words: confession, forgiveness, repentance.
 They will bring you toward reconciliation and forgiveness.